midzer/beerbase/content/breweries/upstream-brewing-old-market/dundee-scotch-ale.md

 upc: 0
 ---
 Our Dundee Scotch Ale begins with a traditional sweetness and finishes with a full, malty flavor.
-Donâ€™t be fooled by the dark colorâ€”this beer is delicious and surprisingly easy to drink.
+Don’t be fooled by the dark color—this beer is delicious and surprisingly easy to drink.